Brian-Konr/wp1101/final/README.md

     (using pip3 if use have python2 and python3 on your system, otherwise, use pip)
 3. Set up environment files

-    ```console
-    # use the following command when you don't have the env files provided by us
-    # you should change the value with your own s3
-    cp .env.dev.defaults .env.dev

-    # Or you having the environment files provied by us
-    # We will give the required env files named .env.dev.ta.defaults
-    # you could copy paste the .env.dev.ta.defaults content to .env.dev or use the following commands by first adding the .env.dev.ta.defaults to the backend/ directory
+    We have given the required env files named .env.dev.ta.defaults in the wp1101/private repo please don't leak the secret key.
+You could either copy and paste the `.env.dev.ta.defaults` content to `.env.dev`, or use the following commands by first adding the .env.dev.ta.defaults to the backend/ directory
-    cp .env.dev.ta.defaults .env.dev
+    `cp .env.dev.ta.defaults .env.dev`
-    ```

-    Explanations and precautions for the .env.dev
+    *Explanations and Precautions for the .env.dev*
     - you could change the secret key, we are using another key in production
     - the Email is one of our team member's own Email, and please don't use it for other purposes
     - we've use a different s3 bucket for testing, so it's encouraged to contact us after testing so that we could close the service and save some unnecessary costs.